Cam Barker: Playing career

 Despite finishing his rookie season with the Blackhawks, he was reassigned to the AHL to begin 2007–08.
-Joining the Rockford IceHogs in their inaugural AHL season (the team previously played in the United Hockey League), he assisted on the first ever goal in IceHogs AHL history on October 6, 2007, against the Quad City Flames.
+Joining the Rockford IceHogs in their inaugural AHL season (the team previously played in the United Hockey League), he assisted on the first-ever goal in IceHogs AHL history on October 6, 2007, against the Quad City Flames.
 Barker had been selected to play at the 2008 AHL All-Star Classic, but did not attend as he was once again recalled by the Blackhawks.
 In his second stint with the Blackhawks, he improved to six goals and 18 points in 45 games.

 Barker did not make the Blackhawks cut for the start of the 2008–09 season and was assigned once again to Rockford.
 With the Blackhawks just under the salary cap, Barker's $2.8 million cap hit would have put them over the limit.
 However, general manager Dale Tallon asserted that Barker's demotion was not based on salary cap considerations.
 After 7 games with Rockford, he was called up by the Blackhawks and remained with the team.
-Barker finished the season six goals, 34 assists, and a plus-minus of -6.
+Barker finished the season with six goals, 34 assists, and a plus-minus of -6.

 With Barker becoming a restricted free agent in the off-season, the NHL Players Association filed a grievance on July 6, 2009, against the Blackhawks on Barker's behalf for not extending a qualifying offer by the required deadline.
 As such, the NHLPA argued that Barker (as well as five other Blackhawks players in the same situation) qualified as an unrestricted free agent and could entertain offers from other teams around the league.
 The Blackhawks quickly came to terms with Barker the same day, re-signing him to a three-year contract worth US$9.25 million.

 Given salary cap constraints caused by having to overpay Barker and others, he was traded on February 12, 2010, to the Minnesota Wild for defenceman Kim Johnsson and defensive prospect Nick Leddy.
-He was placed on waivers by Minnesota on June 28, 2011, with the intention of buying out his contract.
+He was placed on waivers by Minnesota on June 28, 2011, to buy out his contract.

 Barker signed a one-year contract worth $2.25 million with the Edmonton Oilers on July 1, 2011.
 On June 25, 2012, he was not tendered a contract and released as a free agent by the Oilers.